-

 Overview

-Technology has been rapidly transforming the financial services industry and we are seeing numerous innovations in areas including insuretech, digital banking, wealth management, artificial intelligence, and digital payment.
-The recent Covid pandemic has taught us how digital technologies can help to accelerate the growth in the financial services sector.
+Technology has been rapidly transforming the financial services industry.
+We are witnessing numerous innovations in areas such as insuretech, digital banking, wealth management, artificial intelligence, and digital payment.
+The recent Covid 19 pandemic has taught us how digital technologies can help to accelerate growth in the financial services sector.

 Topics